Bespoke expressions for three unique exhibitions

 Studio: MoMA Design Studio & Local Projects

-Team: Stina Sawdust, Stephen Baker (Creative Direction); Claire Corey (Production); Claire Adkisson (Project management);
+Team: Stina Sawdust, Stephen Baker (Creative Direction)

-Christie Zhong, Jade Wang, Jaeyoon Lee (Design), Paulette Giguere (handpainting)
+Christie Zhong, Jade Wang, Jaeyoon Lee (Design)

 Role: Art Direction & Graphic Design